theBoss12kS/SimplyCommand/README.md

 # SimplyCommand
-A library designed to control Servos easily
+A library designed to control Servos easily.

-Developed by Paramesh Sriram P S
+Developed by Paramesh Sriram P S.

-Tested on ESP32 and Sony Spresense
+Tested on ESP32 and Sony Spresense.